Butterfly Project Grants: 2023-2024 Grants are now available!

 How it works:

 - Educators apply for a Butterfly Project grant from the Holocaust Center.
 The Holocaust Center will pay for up to two kits (covers up to 72 participants).
+We can only approve one request per school, per year, and we can only offer Butterfly Project scholarships for classrooms located in our outreach region, including Western Pennsylvania, and parts of Ohio and West Virginia.

 - Once approved, the Holocaust Center will submit orders to The Butterfly Project organization in San Diego and have kits shipped directly to educators.